 Pennsylvania is also a leader in residential and small-scale commercial biomass systems with Harman Stoves.
 This firm builds over 25,000 appliances annually with a number of other biomass boiler manufacturers in this sector.
-Pressure vessels for commercial boiler systems are also made in Pennsylvania, by companies such as Burnham Boilers.
+Pressure vessels for commercial boiler systems are also made in Pennsylvania.
 Pennsylvania provides the steam turbines for biomass combined heat and power projects, as both Elliott and Skinner Power Systems are headquartered in PA.